RubixML/ML/docs/basic-introduction.md

 float(0.85)
 ```

-The return value is the validation score (in this case accuracy) which can be interpreted as the degree to which the learner is able to correctly generalize its training to unseen data.
+The return value is the accuracy score which can be interpreted as the degree to which the learner is able to correctly generalize its training to unseen data.
 According to the example above, our model is 85% accurate.
 Nice work!

 > **Hint:** More info can be found in the [Cross Validation](cross-validation.md) section of the docs.